CLI reference

 unbounded |

-bound concurrency to N worker threads |
+bound blocking concurrency to N threads per worker process |

 → HTTP/2, HTTP/3 & concurrency